vrk-kpa/suomifi-ui-components/src/core/ReorderableList/ReorderableList/ReorderableList.md

 ReorderableList provides an accessible way to reorder a list of items.
-It supports mouse drag-and-drop and keyboard-accessible up/down buttons.
+It supports mouse drag-and-drop and up/down buttons.

 The component has two modes:

 - **View mode** (default): Items are displayed as a static list.
 - **Edit mode**: Activated by the edit button.
 Items become draggable and show up/down buttons for reordering.
-Keyboard instructions are shown above the list.
+Instructions are shown above the list.

 All text labels and screen reader announcements must be provided by the consumer for full i18n support.

+The optional `revertButtonText` prop adds a secondary cancel button in edit mode.
+When clicked, it restores the order to what it was when edit mode was entered and calls `onReorder` with the original order.

 ```jsx
 import {